Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Lévy-type signature models

-for each multi-index $I$.
+We are now interested in computing the expected signature of $\mathbb X$, i.e.~ $\mathbb E[\langle \epsilon_I,\mathbb X\rangle]$ for each multi-index $I$.
 One can prove (see e.g.~\cite{FS:17}), that the expected signature of an $\Rset^d$-valued Lévy process is finite whenever all the moments of the Lévy measure are finite.
-Moreover, it can be computed analytically using the method in \cite{FS:17} or by recognizing ${\mathbb{X}}^N$ as a polynomial process on $T^N(\Rset^d)$ for each $N\in\Nset$, and applying the so-called moment formula (see \cite{CKT:12, FL:20}).
+Moreover, it can be computed analytically using the method in \cite{FS:17} or by recognizing that ${\mathbb{X}}^N$ is a polynomial process on $T^N(\Rset^d)$ for each $N\in\Nset$, and applying the so-called moment formula (see \cite{CKT:12, FL:20}).
 As in \eqref{eqn3}, for each $\mathbbm a\in T((\mathbb R^d))$ such that $\pi_0(\mathbbm{a})=0$, we use the notation

-The proof of the following result via polynomial technology can be found in Appendix~\ref{appendixA}. \begin{proposition} Fix $d\in \Nset$.
-Let $b^L\in\Rset^d$, $C^L\in (\R^d)^{\otimes 2}$ a positive definite $d\times d$ symmetric matrix and $F^L$ a $\sigma$-finite measure on $(\Rset,\mathcal{B}(\Rset^d))$ such that $F^L(\{0\})=0$ and
+The proof of the following result via polynomial technology can be found in Appendix~\ref{appendixB:expsiglevy}. \begin{proposition} Fix $d\in \Nset$.
+Let $b^L\in\Rset^d$, $C^L\in (\R^d)^{\otimes 2}$ a positive definite $d\times d$ symmetric matrix and $F^L$ a $\sigma$-finite measure on $(\Rset^d,\mathcal{B}(\Rset^d))$ such that $F^L(\{0\})=0$ and

 Let $L$ be an $\Rset^d$-valued Lévy process with triplet $(b^L,C^L,F^L)$ with respect to the ``truncation function'' $\chi(x)=x$.
 For each $N\in \mathbb N$, the truncated signature $\mathbb{L}^N$ of $L$ is a $T^N(\Rset^d)$-valued polynomial process.
 This in particular implies that all the moments of $\mathbb{L}^N$ exist and are finite.
 Moreover,